Spending and Output in the Short Run

 Short-Run Equilibrium

-Short-run equilibrium is the level of output at which planned spending is equal to output
+the level of output at which planned spending is equal to output

-• No change in output as long as prices are constant
+• no change in output as long as prices are constant

-• Our equilibrium condition can be written Y = PAE
+• can be written Y = PAE

-<p>Short-run equilibrium is the level of output at which planned spending is equal to output</p><ul><li><p><span>No change in output as long as prices are constant</span></p></li><li><p><span>Our equilibrium condition can be written Y = PAE</span></p></li></ul><p></p>
+<p>the level of output at which planned spending is equal to output</p><ul><li><p>no change in output as long as prices are constant</p></li><li><p>can be written Y = PAE</p></li></ul><p></p>

 10